motiz88/webidl-scraper/README.md

 ```
   webidl-scraper [options] <inputs: file | URL | "-" ...> (use - for stdin)

+  Scrape IDL definitions from Web standard specs.

   Options:

     -h, --help                output usage information
     -V, --version             output the version number
     -o, --output-file <file>  output the scraped IDL to <file> (use - for stdout, the default)
+    --with-class-extract      do not ignore <pre class="idl extract" />
+    --with-data-no-idl        do not ignore <pre data-no-idl />
+    --with-idl-index          do not ignore IDL after id="idl-index"

 ```

 ## Examples